-Although I see them all the time, and they seem to be exploding in popularity, I still think Airpods and even the new AirPods Pro look a little ridiculous.
+Although I see them all the time, I still think Airpods and even the new AirPods Pro look a little ridiculous.
 The Jabra Elite 65t look more discreet and, in a weird way, a little more professional.
 I feel less like a hypebeast wearing these out in public and more like someone just wearing earbuds.
-There’s also a small part at the bottom of each ‘bud with microphones inside, and since Jabra has a long history of making microphones for in their headsets, I’m not surprised that these work well.
+There’s also a small part at the bottom of each ‘bud with microphones inside, and since Jabra has a long history of making microphones for in their headsets, I’m not surprised that these work very well for phone calls.

 As far as connection goes I was disappointed in the Elite 65t.
-They were good, but that’s about it.
+They were fine, but that’s about it.
 Drops were very rare, but they did happen despite them using Bluetooth 5.0.
 In a four-hour time span, the music stuttered twice, which isn’t bad at all but I still have to mention it.
 I can understand if I’m across the room, but if my phone is in my pocket, I don’t think it’s too much to expect no stutters.
-Beyond that, there’s a significant lag in audio when watching videos on your phone.
-Because there’s no low latency codec, dialogue doesn’t match up with what a person is saying.
+Beyond that, there’s a significant lag in audio when watching videos on your phone and dialogue doesn’t match up with what a person is saying.
 This became more or less noticeable depending on what I was watching.

 Obviously, this isn’t a problem if you don’t watch a lot of videos, but if you spend your commutes catching up on your favorite shows or YouTube channels then it’s something to be aware of.
-While we’re on the topic of negative connection issues, my pet peeve is that these don’t have a high-quality Bluetooth codec.
-They max out at SBC, which if you know anything about Bluetooth codecs is the base standard.
-So basically, they don’t have any kind of high-quality streaming option available.
+Surprisingly, these do have the AAC codec which shouldn’t have bad lag, but as our testing shows AAC doesn’t play well with Android so unless you have an iOS device you might experience this problem.

-These are also better than the Airpods in that they actually have built-in playback controls.
+These are also better than the AirPods in that they actually have built-in playback controls.
 The left earbud lets you control volume by clicking left or right, and you can also skip between tracks by holding down the two buttons.
-The button on the right earbud pauses or plays music, and if you hold it down, you’ll activate your phones personal assistant like Siri or the Google Assistant.
+The button on the right earbud pauses or plays music, and if you hold it down, you’ll activate your phones’ personal assistant like Siri or the Google Assistant.
 Now they also come with Alexa so if that’s your assistant of choice, you’re covered there too.

 In the case of true wireless earbuds, this means having them set to an output of 75dB(SPL) and playing music on loop for hours at a time until the battery is drained.
-You can learn more about how we test by clicking here, but in the case of the Jabra Elite 65t, we found that they had the best battery life out of any true wireless earbuds we tested to date at 5.8 hours of constant playback.
+You can learn more about how we test by clicking here, but in the case of the Jabra Elite 65t, time hasn’t treated them so well.
+When the Jabra Elite 65t first came out, they were best in class with just under six hours of constant playback.
 While that’s still impressive considering the average tends to be around 3-4 hours, they’ve been outpaced since their initial release.
 While still above average, they’re no longer the best in this category.
 Now there are options like the JLab Epic Air Sport which get around nine hours of constant playback and the Powerbeats Pro which can get more than ten.
-The charging case can give you an additional 10 hours of battery life.
-And if you’re running short on time you can quick charge the ‘buds in the case.
+The charging case can give you an additional 10 hours of battery life, and if you’re running short on time you can quick charge the ‘buds in the case.
 Charging them for about 15 minutes will give you 1.5 hours of playback which is solid, but no longer the best here either as the Powerbeats Pro can provide you with 1.5 hours in 5 minutes.

 Let’s start off with what I like about these ‘buds, which is the microphone quality.
 Just listen to how clear my voice is at about the 05:30 mark in the video.
 Even though I’m talking through the Jabra Elite 65t in a completely different room and standing about three inches away from my AC with it on full blast, you can still make out every word I say, which is impressive.

 Unfortunately, I’m not that impressed with sound quality.
-The Jabra app lets you go through a few EQ presets, but I found it didn’t really matter because of the lack of higher quality streaming.
-They don’t even do AAC from iOS devices.
+The Jabra app lets you go through a few EQ presets, but I found it didn’t really make a huge difference in overall quality.
 So the low-end in the song Night Air by Jamie Woon was almost non-existent.